extendify-mod/extendify/README.md

 $ bun run dev
 ```

+> [!NOTE]
+> Either of these commands will start the Spotify process.
+> Killing this process is fine and will just close Spotify.
+> Your patched Spotify install will persist.

 ## Optional Flags

 These scripts assume some filepaths.
 If you're on Linux these will likely be incorrect.
 To fix this we have the following optional flags.

-- `--spotifyPath`: Use this flag to specify the path to Spotify's installation directory.
+- `--spotifyPath <path>`: Use this flag to specify the path to Spotify's installation directory.
 (It should contain an `Apps` folder)
-- `--cachePath`: Use this flag to specify the path to the cache directory.
+- `--cachePath <path>`: Use this flag to specify the path to the cache directory.
 (It should contain an `offline.bnk` file)
+- `--flatpak`: Use this flag if you installed Spotify through flatpak.
+- `--dev`: Use this flag if you want to enable development features in the Extendify build.

 Apply the flags like this: